pub struct TxId(/* private fields */);Expand description

 fn into_envelope(self) -> Envelope

-Converts the value into an envelope by using its Into<Envelope>
+Converts the value into an envelope by using its Into<Envelope> implementation.

 Source§impl<T> IntoEither for T